zkutasi/homelab/selfhost/tools/omni-tools/README.md

 ## The setup

-Just run the image in a cluster, and access the tools in a browser.

 ## Prerequisites

 ## Usage

 ### Deploy the app

+1. Create a values yaml file for potential private data named `app-values-private.yaml`

-1. Install with the provided script
+2. Install with the provided script

     ```bash
     ./deploy-k8s.sh